mwilck/build-multipath/README.md

 the docker command line.
 SLES builds support an option argument `-D TYPE=obs` which creates a Dockerfile suitable for building in the OpenSUSE Build Service (OBS).

+Additional packages can be included in the build container using `-DADD_PKGS=$package`.

 ### Container generation

 Containers are generated from the Dockerfiles created above using GitHub